AhmedAldahshoury/weather/README.md

 ## Future Work and Improvements

-- **User Interface (UI)**: Develop a responsive and user-friendly frontend using frameworks such as React or Vue.
+- **User Interface (UI)**: Update the UI to include more features.
 - **Enhanced CI/CD**: Implement automated deployment workflows, including deployment to cloud services like AWS or Azure.
-- **Comprehensive Testing**: Expand test coverage to include integration and end-to-end testing to further ensure application reliability.
+- **Comprehensive Testing**: Generate tests to include integration and end-to-end testing to further ensure application reliability.

 ## Contributing